Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Hybrid Beamforming and Combining

-where $\bm{P}$ is the set of all stream powers in uplink and downlink.
-The multipliers $\bm{\Psi}$ and $\bm{L}$ should be such that the Lagrange dual function \eqref{Largrangian} is finite and the values of the multipliers should be strictly positive.
-Formally, the multipliers' search problem can be stated as
+where $(\bm{X})^+ = \mbox{max}\{\bm{0},\bm{X}\}$.
+We remark that the proposed power allocation scheme is interference, SI, cross-interference and LDR noise aware as it takes into account their effect in the gradients, which are updated at each iteration.
+Fixed the beamformers, we can search for multipliers satisfying the joint constraints while doing water-filling for powers.
+To do so, consider the dependence of Lagrangian \eqref{AUG_Largrangian} on multipliers and powers as where $\bm{P}$ is the set of stream powers in UL and DL.
+The multipliers in $\bm{\Psi}$ and $\bm{L}$ should be such that the Lagrange dual function \eqref{Largrangian} is finite and the values of multipliers should be strictly positive.
+Formally, Lagrange multipliers' search problem can be stated as